DBatUTuebingen/provenance-for-recursive-queries/README.md

 ## Requirements

-We have tested all queries on PostgreSQL V. 14.1.
+We have tested all queries on PostgreSQL version 14.1.

-## Auxiliary File: aux.sql
+## Auxiliary File: `aux.sql`

 This file provides necessary definitions (like types, tables, and UDFs) to turn an ordinary PostgreSQL installation into a runtime for provenance analysis.
-These definitions are low invasive which is one of the strong points of our approach to provenance analysis.
+These are user-level definitions that do not invade the PostgreSQL internals, a salient feature of the two-phase approach to provenance derivation.

-Installation: $ psql < aux.sql
+Installation (`psql` denotes the PostgreSQL REPL): `$ psql < aux.sql`

-More information can be found in the aux.sql file.
+More information can be found in the `aux.sql` file itself.

-## Auxiliary File: same.sql
+## Auxiliary File: `same.sql`

-This file provides a new column type.
-Contents of such columns are ignored by SQL **DISTINCT** operations.
-Such logic would be required for recursive queries with **UNION DISTINCT** semantics.
+This file provides a new data type `same`.
+Values of this type are ignored by SQL **DISTINCT** operations which aids provenance derivation of recursive CTEs with `UNION DISTINCT` semantics.

-Please note that this is a mere outlook for future research.
-In the paper submission, we only cover **UNION ALL** semantics.
+Note: We mention the treatment of `UNION DISTINCT` at the end of Section 2.2, but only cover `UNION ALL` semantics in the present paper.

-Installation: $ psql < same.sql
+Installation: `$ psql < same.sql`

-More information can be found in the same.sql file.
+More information can be found in the `same.sql` file.

 # Examples

 Each example consists of

-* example data (=tables.sql),
+* example data (in file `tables.sql`),
-* original (=source.sql) query,
+* original (`source.sql`) query,
-* the queries rewritten for provenance analysis (p1.sql, p2.sql), and
+* the queries rewritten for Phases 1 and 2 of provenance derivation (`p1.sql`, `p2.sql`), and
-* a make file for convenient evaluation.
+* a `Makefile` for convenience.

-UDF examples have an additional udf.sql file.
+Examples based on recursive UDFs come with an additional `udfs.sql` file that hold the function definitions.

-The additional file p2e.sql also implements phase 2 of the provenance analysis but is restricted to where-provenance (i.e., without why-provenance).
+The additional file `p2e.sql` also implements Phase 2 of provenance derivation but is restricted to *where*-provenance (and thus ignores *why*-provenance).

-## bom
+## `bom`

-This example evaluates the Bill of Materials for a humanoid robot.
-It is an example of **WITH RECURSIVE** with **UNION ALL** semantics and it is discussed in the paper.
+This example evaluates the *bill of materials* for a humanoid robot.
+It is an example of `WITH RECURSIVE` with `UNION ALL` semantics and it is discussed in the paper.

 ### Reading the Output

-Example output:
+**Example query output:**

 ```
-psql < p1.sql
+$ psql < p1.sql
  tuid | sub_part | quantity
 ------+----------+----------
     8 | head     |        1